Reviewed

 • Carrier

-A heterozygous individual having one recessive gene and one dominant gene for a given pair of genes (alleles).
+An individual that is heterozygous, having one dominant and one recessive allele at a given locus.
 For example, an animal with one gene for polledness and one gene for horns will be polled but can produce horned offspring when mated to another animal carrying the gene for horns.

 • Central test

-A location where animals are assembled from several herds to evaluate differences in certain performance traits under uniform management conditions.
+A comparison conducted at a single location where animals are assembled from several herds to evaluate differences in performance traits under uniform management conditions.

 • Chromosome